great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/connect_to_data_overview.md

 ## Accessing your Datasource from your Data Context

-If you need to directly access your Datasource in the future, the `context.fluent_datasources` attribute of your Data Context will provide a convenient way to do so.
+If you need to directly access your Datasource in the future, the `context.datasources` attribute of your Data Context will provide a convenient way to do so.
 Here is how to view the configuration:

 ```python name="tests/integration/docusaurus/connecting_to_your_data/connect_to_your_data_overview config"